-To get this information on your website and information on your competitor's websites, you can use a tool like Ahrefs or a free tool like UberSuggest.
+To get this information on your site and your competitor's websites, you can use a keyword research tool like Ahrefs or a free tool like UberSuggest.

 These tools are valuable in SEO and show how your website stacks up against competitors.

-Ahrefs, the tool I use, will show you:
+Ahrefs, the tool I use, will show you the following:

 - Your monthly organic traffic (Organic traffic)

 - How many keywords do you rank for (Organic keywords)

 - The total amount of backlinks you have